MJKWoolnough/jslib/README.md

 This element registers with the name `windows-windows`.

-This element handles the follow attributes:
+This element handles the following attributes:

 |  Attribute       |  Type  |  Description  |
 |------------------|--------|---------------|